-Under the Debt Collection Improvement Act of 1996, if after written notification your grantee payments continue to be delinquent, your debt will be referred to a collection agency or the Treasury for further action.
+Under the Debt Collection Improvement Act of 1996, if after written notification, the amount owed to the Federal Government continues to be delinquent, your debt will be referred to a collection agency or the Treasury for further action.

 As required by the Federal Claims Collection Standards and Office of Management and Budget (OMB) Circular A-129, OJP or the awarding agency will apply interest, penalties, and administrative costs to a delinquent debt owed by a debtor or award recipient.